 7. . . . have a depth of Media Planning & Media Buying Experience

 Too often, a media professional from one specific media or another will decide to hang out their shingle.
 Most do not have formal media training but know how to sell their services to prospective customers.
-Unfortunately, narrow experience in one or two media won’t help your company construct a well-rounded integrated media program.
+Unfortunately, narrow experience in one or two classes of media won’t help your company construct a well-rounded integrated media program.

 8. . . . offer experienced Creative Input